THINGS GREEN: HOME | GARDEN | AG | FARM | RANCH

 Are you looking for a natural way to feed your plants and improve the quality of your soil?
 If so, steer manure is an option.
 Interestingly enough we call it Steer Manure but most of it comes from dairy farms from cows (don’t try to milk a steer).
 Steer manure has been used by gardeners for centuries as a source of rich nutrients that can help promote healthy plant growth.
 The thought is probably because of the recognizable stench.
 Not only does it provide essential nutrients, but it also helps increase the water retention capacity of soils and prevents nutrient leaching from occurring.

 The history behind using steer manure dates back thousands of years when ancient civilizations began using animal waste to fertilize their crops.
 In modern times, farmers have continued this practice by collecting cow dung from their herds and applying it directly onto fields or into compost piles where its beneficial properties can be released over time in order to nourish nearby vegetation without having any negative environmental impacts associated with chemical fertilizer use such as runoff into waterways or air pollution caused by burning off excess nitrogen compounds during application processes.
-Although, when it is composted the salts for the urine are leached into the ground.
+Manures must be watered heavily to leach the salts out of it during the composting process.
 They only cause salt damage if the manure isn’t aged well.
 Oh, did I mention that the stuff stinks?

-Overall – incorporating small amounts of well-aged steer manures mixed with other organic materials like wood chips/bark mulch etc., could make all difference between success failure when trying grow vegetables flowers indoors outdoors alike - so why not give yourself best chance possible today.
+Overall – incorporating small amounts of well-aged steer manure mixed with other organic materials like ground wood chips, leaves, grass clippings, mulch etc., could make all difference between success or failure when trying grow vegetables & flowers - so why not give yourself best chance possible today.
+Steer manure....it does a garden good!

 Want to talk about this blog or how to use steer manure properly in the garden?
 Call NICK.
 Really, call NICK.
 1-800-405-NICK (6425).